nimiq/tutorial/src/content/tutorial/6-gasless-transfers/2-introduction/content.md

 1. The **Forwarder** verifies the signature really belongs to your user.
 2. The Forwarder executes the requested contract call on your behalf.
 3. Your contract (through the Paymaster) transfers the fee from your user to the relay.
-4. The relay ends up whole—it recovers the POL it spent plus its service fee.
+4. The relay ends up whole — it recovers the POL it spent plus its service fee.

 ### OpenGSN Architecture (High Level)